dereneaton/dereneaton.github.io/_posts/2015-3-31-simulating_raw_radseq_data.md

 __Topology__--
 Data are simulated under a Jukes-Cantor model with equal base frequencies.
 If there is no user-supplied topology (-t) then simrrls uses a default 12 tip topology, shown below.
+Branch lengths are in coalescent units.
 The outgroup taxon in the tree "X" is not included in the output, but is used to polarize mutations relative to an outgroup for creating indels.

 ![simtreeimage](/images/setupsims.png)

-__Output__ -- Two data files are created with the output name prefix (-o), which if it were 'simrads' would create `simrads_R1_.fastq.gz` and `simrads.barcodes`.
+__Output__ -- Two data files are created using the output name prefix (-o), which if it were 'testrad' would create `testrad_R1_.fastq.gz` and `testrad_barcodes.txt`.
 The first is a compressed fastq file with sequence data and the latter is a text file mapping barcodes to sample names.
 If you selected paired-end data it would create